 Perioral dermatitis is an erythematous, papulopustular facial eruption that resembles acne and/or rosacea but typically starts around the mouth.
+Diagnosis is by appearance.
+Treatment includes avoidance of causes, and topical and sometimes oral antibiotics.

-A variety of causes of perioral dermatitis have been proposed, including exposure to topical corticosteroids and/or fluoride in water and toothpaste, but the etiology is unknown.
+A variety of causes of perioral dermatitis have been proposed, including exposure to topical corticosteroids and/or fluoride in water and toothpaste, but the etiology of perioral dermatitis is unknown.
 Despite its name, perioral dermatitis is not a true dermatitis.
 It primarily affects women of childbearing age and children.
 The eruption classically starts at the nasolabial folds and spreads periorally, sparing a zone around the vermilion border of the lips.
 But the eruption can also spread periorbitally and to the forehead.

 Biopsy, which is generally not clinically necessary, shows spongiosis and a lymphohistiocytic infiltrate affecting vellus hair follicles.
 In the lupoid variant, granulomas may be present.